jvfe/pytrials/README.rst

 Python wrapper around the clinicaltrials.gov API.
-Documentation for the api can be found here: https://clinicaltrials.gov/api/
+Documentation for the API can be found here: https://clinicaltrials.gov/api/

 * Free software: BSD license